YoussefNim/screenshot_desktop_app/README.md

-# A simple and minimalist desktop app to take screenshots
+# A simple and minimalist desktop app to take screenshots. #

 a miniature desktop app that displays a small button to take screenshots. the app itself doesn't appear on the screenshot (hidden for 100 milliseconds).